Reviews You Can Rely On

 Palm Material Leather

 If we could only have one glove for hitting the slopes, the Arc'teryx Fission SV would be it.
 This is the all-around highest-performing glove we tested.
-Other gloves might be better for specific tasks, but nothing performs as well.
+Other gloves might be better for specific tasks, but nothing performs as well overall.
 This glove particularly excels in weather resistance, dexterity, and durability.
-We found it to be the most storm-proof glove on the market, with a Gore-Tex membrane and water-resistant materials.
-The fingers are packed with toasty insulation, yet they are still the most dexterous gloves that provide this level of warmth.
+We found it to be the most stormproof glove on the market, thanks to its Gore-Tex membrane and water-resistant materials.
+The fingers are packed with toasty insulation, yet they remain the most dexterous gloves that offer this level of warmth.
 Our lead tester used this glove for about 150 days before the leather on the fingers and palm started to wear out, which is excellent compared to other models on the market that tend to fall apart more quickly.

-We have very little gripes about the Fission SV.
+We have very few gripes about the Fission SV.
 It lacks an adjustable wrist cinch strap and offers only an internal elastic wrist strap to keep the glove tight on the hand.
 Our testers also found that this glove runs a bit large, so unless you plan to wear a thin liner underneath, we recommend sizing down from your regular glove size.
 These gloves are an excellent choice for most skiers and riders demanding the utmost weather resistance and dexterity.
 They are also perfect for snowshoeing and cold urban travel.
-They weren't the absolute warmest glove we tested, though, so if that's your main priority above all else, check out the Outdoor Research Prevail Heated Gore-Tex Gloves.
-They have much lower dexterity than the Fission but are heated to keep your hands extra toasty.
+They weren't the absolute warmest gloves we tested, though, so if that's your main priority, check out the Outdoor Research Prevail Heated Gore-Tex Gloves.
+They have much lower dexterity than the Fission, but are heated to keep your hands extra toasty.

 Read more: Arc'teryx Fission SV review